rachid-dev/coffee-mgmt/README.md

 # Deployed version
+This prject was built with React and is connected to an API.
+The API is a Node Js application built with Express and MongoDB.

-You can find the live version at : https://coffee-mgmt.web.app
+You can find the deployed version at : https://coffee-mgmt.web.app

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts